Smart Timing Synchronization for Small Data Transmission: TA Validation

-We randomize the UE movement such that its location in a two-dimensional space is drawn from a uniformly distributed random variable between a distance $0$ to $d_{\max}$ from the BS.
-This ensures that the generated $\ell_i$s are uncorrelated and our machine is not trained for any set trajectory of motion.
-By randomizing the locations of the UE, the UE velocity, UE movement trajectory, and PUR periodicity do not impact our emulation of UE positions during PUR transmissions.
+and $d_{\max}$ represents the maximum distance of the UE from the base station.
+This ensures that the generated $\ell_i$s are not correlated and that our machine is not trained for any set trajectory of motion.
+By randomizing the locations of the UE, the UE velocity, UE movement trajectory, and CG-SDT periodicity do not impact our emulation of UE positions during CG-SDT.
 However, the UE velocity does impact the RSRP measurement within the UE due to varying Doppler shift effects on UEs with different velocities.
-We emulate various types of UEs, such as pedestrian UEs, slow moving vehicles, and UEs mounted on high-speed automobiles, by using a range of different UE velocities.
-Recall that the computation of $\Delta P_{\rsrp, i}$ is up to UE implementation as per the existing standard~\cite{ts_36214}.
+We emulate various types of UEs, such as pedestrian UEs, slow moving vehicles, and UEs aboard high-speed automobiles, by using a range of different UE velocities.
+Recall that the computation of $\Delta P_{\rsrp, i}$ is up to the implementation of the UE according to the existing standard~\cite{ts_36214}.
 This gives us the ability to devise efficient standard-compliant RSRP computation techniques.
-To this end, we explore non-coherent combining techniques to improve the reliability of the measured $\Delta P_{\rsrp, i}$.
+To this end, we explore noncoherent combining techniques to improve the reliability of the measured $\Delta P_{\rsrp, i}$.